Applications for a testing facility approval are now open.

 To view the list of approved testing facilities, please visit ROVER.
 The list of approved testing facilities will be regularly updated.
 Please note testing facilities may opt out of having their details published even if they have been approved.

-More information about the new arrangements for testing facilities can be found in the:
+More information about the new arrangements for testing facilities, as well as supporting guidance, can be found on the RVS legislation guides and resources page under 'Testing facilities'.

 Are you a current Vehicle Imports System (VIS) or Green Vehicle Guide (GVG) user?